Meet The Lehrhaus Editorial Team

 Mindy Schwartz Zolty is a recent graduate of Stern College for Women, where she majored in Judaic Studies and Art History.
 While at Stern, Mindy served as Co-Editor-In-Chief of Kol Hamevaser, the Journal of Jewish Thought of Yeshiva University and as the Editor-in-Chief of The Observer, the student newspaper of Stern College and Yeshiva University.
 Upon graduating Mindy was named the valedictorian of the Rebecca Ivry Department of Jewish Studies of Stern College.
 She will begin the Graduate Program for Advanced Talmudic Studies at Yeshiva University this coming September.

-Tzvi Sinensky is the incoming Director of Interdisciplinary Studies and Educational Outreach at the Rae Kushner Yeshiva High School in Livingston, NJ, where he will be teaching Judaic Studies classes, collaborating with faculty to deepen the culture of interdisciplinary student learning throughout the school, and developing educational outreach programs for the school’s families and partner communities.
+Rabbi Tzvi Sinensky is the incoming Director of Interdisciplinary Studies and Educational Outreach at the Rae Kushner Yeshiva High School in Livingston, NJ, where he will be teaching Judaic Studies classes, collaborating with faculty to deepen the culture of interdisciplinary student learning throughout the school, and developing educational outreach programs for the school’s families and partner communities.
 He previously served as Rosh Beit Midrash of Kohelet Yeshiva in Lower Merion, PA.